-- JCPOA exit that it would pursue no new Iranian business.
-Italy's Danieli industrial conglomerate and Gruppo Ventura also exited the Iran market. - On August 6, 2018, Daimler (manufacturer of Mercedes Benz autos) announced it was suspending its activities in Iran "until further notice."
-In September 2018, Volkswagen said it would wind down its Iran-related business. - In July 2018, at U.S. request, and even though U.S. financial sanctions do not resume effect until November 4, 2018, Germany's central bank (Deutsche Bundesbank) introduced a rule change that will block Iran's planned withdrawal of \$400 million in cash from the Europaische-Iranische Handlesbank (EIH).
+- In July 2018, at U.S. request, and even though U.S. financial sanctions do not resume effect until November 4, 2018, Germany's central bank (Deutsche Bundesbank) introduced a rule change that will block Iran's planned withdrawal of \$400 million in cash from the Europaische-Iranische Handlesbank (EIH).
 EIH is reportedly at least partly owned by Iran and has often partnered on transactions with the Bundesbank.
-(EIH was "de-listed" from sanctions by the United States to implement the JCPOA, but will be relisted as of November 5, 2018.) - Norway's Saga Energy (Norway is not in the EU) signed a \$3 billion deal to build solar power plants in Iran. - Italy's FS signed a \$1.4 billion agreement to build a high speed railway between Qom and Arak. - On energy issues: Total SA has said it would exit a nearly \$5 billion energy investment in South Pars gas field, and it is likely to transfer its stake to its joint venture partner, China National Petroleum Corporation (CMPC).
+(EIH was "de-listed" from sanctions by the United States to implement the JCPOA, but will be relisted as of November 5, 2018.)62 - Norway's Saga Energy (Norway is not in the EU) signed a \$3 billion deal to build solar power plants in Iran. - Italy's FS signed a \$1.4 billion agreement to build a high speed railway between Oom and Arak. - On energy issues: Total SA has said it would exit a nearly \$5 billion energy investment in South Pars gas field, and it is likely to transfer its stake to its joint venture partner, China National Petroleum Corporation (CMPC).
 As noted above, European countries have reduced their purchases of Iranian oil as of August 2018 as several European oil refiners have announced cuts in purchases of Iranian oil, including ENI and Saras SpA of Italy; Royal Dutch Shell of the Netherlands; Repsol and Cepsa of Spain; and Hellenic Petroleum of Greece.
-OMV of Austria announced it would halt energy development work. - Among banks, the following have announced since the U.S. JCPOA exit that they would cease transactions with Iran: DZ Bank and Allianz of Germany; Oberbank of Austria; and Banque Wormser Freres of France. - Hapag-Lloyd of Germany and Denmark's AP Moller-Maersk have announced they would cease shipping services to Iran. - Germany telecommunications firm Deutsche Telekom announced in September 2018 that it would end its business in Iran. - Although air service is not subject to U.S. sanctions per se, Air France and British Air announced in September 2018 that they would cease service to Iran due to lack of demand.
+OMV of Austria announced it would halt energy development work. - Among banks, the following have announced since the U.S. JCPOA exit that they would cease transactions with Iran: DZ Bank and Allianz of Germany; Oberbank of Austria; and Banque Wormser Freres of France. - Hapag-Lloyd of Germany and Denmark's AP Moller-Maersk have announced they would cease shipping services to Iran. - Germany telecommunications firm Deutsche Telekom announced in September 2018 that it would end its business in Iran. - Although air service is not subject to U.S. sanctions per se, Air France and British Air announced in September 2018 that they would cease service to Iran due to lack of demand. - One project, the Rhum gas field in the North Sea that is patly owned by Iranian Oil Company (a subsidiary of NIOC), has been able to continue operating.
+In part because the field supplies about 5% of Britain's demand for natural gas, in October 2018, the Trump Administration renewed the license of BP and Serica Energy to continue providing goods and services to the field, despite the Iranian involvement in the project.63